-The Durham Public Library views the use of the Library meeting rooms as an extension of library service.
+The Durham Public Library views the use of the Library meeting rooms and study rooms as an extension of library service.
 Although the chief use of these spaces is for the presentation of library programs, the rooms are available to the community for civic, informational or cultural activities.

 - All meetings must be open to the public

 - Organizations may use the Library’s audio-visual equipment only under the supervision of an available staff member.
 Arrangements for use of audio-visual equipment must be made at the time of booking